thatdecade/Lixie_II_Reverse_LED/README.md

 |LIGHTFILTER.dxf|Ponoko|6061-T6 Aluminum|1|

-- BOM excel sheet calculates the cost (including electronics) based on how many you would like to make.
+- LixieII_Price_Calculator.xlsx calculates the cost (including electronics) based on how many you would like to make.
 Here are some BOM estimates as of Oct 28, 2022:

 |QTY|Total Cost|Cost Each|